+- 8 Subwoofer Output

+- Coaxial Digital Input

+- Optical Digital Input

+- Analog Audio Outputs

+- Front Speaker Outputs

+- Remote IR Input

+- 1 TV Audio In

+- 19

-- 8 Subwoofer Output - Coaxial Digital Input - 1 Optical Digital Input - Analog Audio Outputs - Front Speaker Outputs - Center Speaker Outputs - Surround Speaker Outputs - 6 AC Power Cord: Connect this plug to an AC outlet.
-If the outlet is controlled by a switch, make certain that it is in the ON position. - 6 FM Antenna: Connect to the supplied FM antenna. - Audio In: Connect to a line-level analog audio source: TV, tape player, Minidisc, PC, etc. - 3 Subwoofer Output: Connect to the SUB/LFE input on the subwoofer. - 2 Coaxial Digital Input: Connect the coax digital output from a DVD player, HDTV receiver, LD player, MD player, satellite receiver or CD player to this jack.
+- 6 AC Power Cord: Connect this plug to an AC outlet.
+If the outlet is controlled by a switch, make certain that it is in the ON position.

+- 6 FM Antenna: Connect to the supplied FM antenna.

+- Audio In: Connect to a line-level analog audio source: TV, tape player, Minidisc, PC, etc.

+- 3 Subwoofer Output: Connect to the SUB/LFE input on the subwoofer.

+- 2 Coaxial Digital Input: Connect the coax digital output from a DVD player, HDTV receiver, LD player, MD player, satellite receiver or CD player to this jack.
 The signal may be either a Dolby Digital signal, DTS signal or a standard PCM digital source.
-Do not connect the RF digital output of an LD player to these jacks. - (D) Optical Digital Input: Connect the optical digital output from a DVD player, HDTV receiver, LD player, MD player, satellite receiver or CD player to this jack.
-The signal may be either a Dolby Digital signal, DTS signal or a standard PCM digital source. - 1 Analog Audio Outputs: Connect these jacks to the analog audio input on a TV set or external audio system for analog audio playback or to the RECORD/INPUT jacks of an audio recorder for recording.
+Do not connect the RF digital output of an LD player to these jacks.

+- (D) Optical Digital Input: Connect the optical digital output from a DVD player, HDTV receiver, LD player, MD player, satellite receiver or CD player to this jack.
+The signal may be either a Dolby Digital signal, DTS signal or a standard PCM digital source.

+- 1 Analog Audio Outputs: Connect these jacks to the analog audio input on a TV set or external audio system for analog audio playback or to the RECORD/INPUT jacks of an audio recorder for recording.

 - (5) Coaxial Digital Output

 - 16 Subwoofer Trigger Output

 - USB On-The-Go Input

 - HDMI Output

 - Remote IR Output

-- 20 Remote IR Input

-- TV Audio In

 - 2 Front Speaker Outputs: Connect these outputs to the matching + or - terminals on your left and right speakers.
 In conformance with the new CEA color code specification, the White terminal is the positive, or "+" terminal that should be connected to the red (+) terminal on Front Left speaker with the older color coding, while the Red terminal is the positive, or "+" terminal that should be connected to the red (+) terminal on Front Right speaker.
 Connect the black (-) terminals on the HS to the black (-) terminals on the speakers.
-See page 15 for more information on speaker polarity.
+See page 14 for more information on speaker polarity.

-- (B) Center Speaker Outputs: Connect these outputs to the matching + and - terminals on your center channel speaker.
-In conformance with the new CEA color code specification, the Green Terminal is the positive, or "+" terminal that should be connected to the red (+) terminal on speakers with the older color coding.
-Connect the black (-) terminal on the HS to the black negative (-) terminal on your speaker.
-(See page 15 for more information on speaker polarity.)
+- ® Remote IR Input: If the HS 200's frontpanel IR sensor is blocked due to cabinet doors or other obstructions, an external IR sensor may be used.
+Connect the output of the sensor to this jack.